ntavish/tri/README.md

 TRI
 ===

 Can be used to generate triangulated images.
 Work in progress.
+Output can vary greatly depending on subtle changes in parameters and order.

+Needs Opencv (i used 2.1).

 TODO:
 -----